obdev/v-usb/examples/Readme.txt

 Dynamically generated descriptors
   Sometimes you want to implement different typtes of USB device depending on a jumper or other condition.
-AVR-USB has a very flexible interface for providing USB descriptors.
+V-USB has a very flexible interface for providing USB descriptors.
 See AVR-Doper for how to provide descriptors at runtime.